ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 If you want to…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 Why You Might Need an HTML CSS JS Website — and Not WordPress - <a href="https://medium.com/@sudarshan.contactwebdev/why-you-might-need-an-html-css-js-website-and-not-wordpress-096621f1a8c2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sudarshan Mishra`**

 <blockquote>Let me be clear first that I’m not here to bash WordPress.
 It’s a great platform that empowers a significant portion of the internet.
 But…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 This Week In React #276 : Boneyard, Ink, MUI, React Router, Next.js, - <a href="https://medium.com/@sebastienlorber/this-week-in-react-276-boneyard-ink-mui-react-router-next-js-9aa2babf1b73?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Seb @ ThisWeekInReact.com`**

 <blockquote>Hi there, Seb and Jan here 👋!
 Continue reading on Medium »</blockquote>

-<h3>4.
-Step-by-Step Guide: Building a Beautiful, Smooth Toggle Switch Component in React with Tailwind CSS - <a href="https://medium.com/@anisdial/step-by-step-guide-building-a-beautiful-smooth-toggle-switch-component-in-react-with-tailwind-css-9b762990f2cd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syphax DIAL`**

-<blockquote>Learn How to Build a Fully Reusable and Smooth Animated Toggle Switch Using React and Tailwind CSS — No External Libraries Required
-Continue reading on Medium »</blockquote>

-<h3>5.
-Scalable React Architecture for Large Applications - <a href="https://medium.com/@ralphbetta/scalable-react-architecture-for-large-applications-f28ef0ed8e8f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ralphbetta`**

-<blockquote>Modern React applications rarely stay small.
-Continue reading on Medium »</blockquote>

-<h3>6.
-React Hooks Are Getting a Major Upgrade — What Every Developer Must Know in 2026 - <a href="https://frontend-developer.medium.com/react-hooks-are-getting-a-major-upgrade-what-every-developer-must-know-in-2026-c6d2ffe9e721?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `deepak chandra`**

-<blockquote>React has always been about making UI development simpler.
-From class components to Hooks, each evolution reduced complexity — but also…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Making a Library-Type Site for a Collection of Texts - <a href="https://medium.com/@dimterion/making-a-library-type-site-for-a-collection-of-texts-8ceb15c6eb11?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dimterion`**

-<blockquote>Let’s talk about an approach to making a blog-type site with React, starting with design and initial functionality and ending with the…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-How I Built SolTip: A Solana Tipping App in 48 Hours (Full Tutorial) - <a href="https://medium.com/@ezzy03t4/how-i-built-soltip-a-solana-tipping-app-in-48-hours-full-tutorial-ce8e6b322c14?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Irreversibility Changes Everything in Payments - <a href="https://medium.com/@fullstackragab/why-irreversibility-changes-everything-in-payments-27eea19bb033?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ezzy Dev`**
+✍️ **posted by `Abdelfattah Ragab`**

-<blockquote>Zero terminal.
-Zero heavy downloads.
-Just code + paste + deploy.
+<blockquote>Traditional payment systems rely on one powerful feature: reversibility.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How much did this one LLM API message cost?
-Your provider bill won’t break it down per message. - <a href="https://medium.com/@matthew.z.ruiz/how-much-did-this-one-llm-api-message-cost-your-provider-bill-wont-break-it-down-per-message-a9b41fac4ae9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Angular to Next.js Migration: What I Learned Moving a Full SaaS Product - <a href="https://medium.com/@haseeb_sohail/angular-to-next-js-migration-what-i-learned-moving-a-full-saas-product-da8c1e5be6ff?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Matt Ruiz`**
+✍️ **posted by `Muhammad Haseeb Sohail`**

-<blockquote>In this article, “message” means one LLM request/response (or one turn) from your backend, app, or scheduled jobs.
+<blockquote>*It’s not just a framework swap.
+It’s a mindset shift.*
 Continue reading on Medium »</blockquote>

 <h3>3.
-Your Filters Should Live in the URL, Not Just in State - <a href="https://medium.com/@oleinilk_dev/your-filters-should-live-in-the-url-not-just-in-state-d5dec7e36a8f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a Full-Stack Web App in Hours Using Claude Code + VS Code (No Experience Needed) - <a href="https://medium.com/@veera.tirumurugan/how-i-built-a-full-stack-web-app-in-hours-using-claude-code-vs-code-no-experience-needed-cf089df65d3d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vasyl Oliinyk`**
+✍️ **posted by `Veera Tirumurugan`**

-<blockquote>Search pages look simple at first.
+<blockquote>From zero to a production-ready FastAPI + Next.js app with Docker, PostgreSQL, and GitHub — all with AI assistance
 Continue reading on Medium »</blockquote>

 <h3>4.
-Client-Side Navigation in Next.js Explained (Why It Feels “Instant”) - <a href="https://meetpan1048.medium.com/client-side-navigation-in-next-js-explained-why-it-feels-instant-ac187f7f8a3c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vite’s Real Competition Isn’t Turbopack — It’s the Problem Neither Solves - <a href="https://medium.com/@renters00anchors/vites-real-competition-isn-t-turbopack-it-s-the-problem-neither-solves-dd65a904be8e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `Prakhar Bhatia`**

-<blockquote>It feels like magic the first time you click a link and nothing reloads.
-But under the hood, Next.js is doing some very intentional work.
+<blockquote>The build tool debate has been going on for years.
+Webpack died a slow death.
+Vite won the next round.
+Vercel backed Turbopack as the…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building a Real-Time Visitor Tracking & Email Notification System with Next.js - <a href="https://medium.com/@ismailkhandokar0/building-a-real-time-visitor-tracking-email-notification-system-with-next-js-5531c3c82907?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Engineering a State-Ready Exam Engine: Building the Florida Real Estate Master Drill - <a href="https://medium.com/@codelikeagirl91/engineering-a-state-ready-exam-engine-building-the-florida-real-estate-master-drill-7ee6c6962cab?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Khandokar Ismail`**
+✍️ **posted by `Codelikeagirl`**

-<blockquote>Tracking visitors on a personal portfolio is something many developers want, but most solutions either feel too heavy (like Google…
+<blockquote>How I used Next.js, TypeScript, and Glassmorphism to transform a high-stakes study experience.
 Continue reading on Medium »</blockquote>

-<h3>6.
-The Hidden Apple Pay Timeout: Why Your E-commerce Store is Double-Charging Customers - <a href="https://medium.com/@miatlasi17/the-hidden-apple-pay-timeout-why-your-e-commerce-store-is-double-charging-customers-c4738364284d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Ismail Atlasi`**

-<blockquote>A deep dive into the 30-second trap of the onpaymentauthorized event and how to solve it with hybrid Dev/UX thinking.
-Continue reading on Medium »</blockquote>

-<h3>7.
-From Idea to Paid SaaS in 24 Hours — The Claude Code Blueprint Is Live - <a href="https://levelup.gitconnected.com/from-idea-to-paid-saas-in-24-hours-the-claude-code-blueprint-is-live-c695bba4dd9d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yogesh Chavan`**

-<blockquote>What if you could go from a blank VS Code screen to a fully deployed, revenue-generating SaaS app, live on your own domain, in a single…
-Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>